Signal propagation and linear response in the delay Vicsek model: Linear Response to a leader

 In this vein, the variance of the curvature can be approximated as

 where $\kappa_i = \Delta \theta_i$.
-To expand the square, we assumed that the orientational fluctuations $\Delta \theta_i$ of individual agents are statistically independent, which is sensible for small perturbations $\varphi$ of a highly aligned state, where $\Delta \theta_i$ can be assumed to be caused solely by the noise, i.e., $\langle \Delta\theta_i^2 \rangle \approx \int_{-\eta}^{\eta} \tilde{\eta}^2 \mathrm{d}\tilde{\eta}/(2\eta) = \eta^2/3$.
+To expand the square, we assumed that the orientational fluctuations $\Delta \theta_i$ of individual agents are statistically independent, which is sensible for small perturbations $\varphi$ of a highly aligned state.
+Assuming that the fluctuations are caused solely by the noise, we get $\langle \Delta\theta_i^2 \rangle \approx \int_{-\eta}^{\eta} \tilde{\eta}^2 \mathrm{d}\tilde{\eta}/(2\eta) = \eta^2/3$.
 Altogether, we thus find the variance $\Delta(\kappa)^2 \propto \eta^2/N$, which explains the findings in Ref.~\cite{pearce2016linear}.
 According to our argument, this scaling should be a direct consequence of the law of large numbers.
 Introducing a finite delay enhances effects of the noise on the dynamics and triggers oscillations~\cite{geiss2019brownian}.
 As a result, the curvature variance strongly increases with the delay.
 Unfortunately we were not able to rationalize the observed quantitative dependence of the variance on the time delay, shown in Fig.~\ref{fig:LinearResp}d, from the equations of motion.